-For more info, go to The Radio Dept’s Facebook or their official site.
-You can pre-order the album and download the single on
+For more info and music, go to The Radio Dept’s Facebook or check out their official site.
+You can download the new single on